Open access funding

 In open access journal publishing, an open access fee or article-processing charge (APC) is paid after peer review and acceptance, making all the content freely available under liberal re-use terms.
 Likewise, for open access books, a book processing charge (BPC) is paid.
 Though authors may need to arrange for the payment themselves, they can receive support from numerous institutions and funders, which cover the fees in various ways.

-Open Access Funding with SpringerOpen
+Open access funding for journals with SpringerOpen

-Open Access funding options
+Open access funding options for articles and books

 1 APC and BPC funding from institutions and research funders